scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

-1. Registering an `onComplete` callback on the future ensures that the corresponding closure is invoked after the future is completed.
+1. Registering an `onComplete` callback on the future ensures that the corresponding closure is invoked after the future is completed, eventually.

-2. Registering an `onSuccess` or `onFailure` callback has the same semantics, with the difference that the closure is only called if the future is completed successfully or fails, respectively.
+2. Registering an `onSuccess` or `onFailure` callback has the same semantics as `onComplete`, with the difference that the closure is only called if the future is completed successfully or fails, respectively.

-3. Registering a callback on the future which is already completed will result in the callback being executed eventually (as implied by 1.).
-Furthermore, the callback may even be executed synchronously on the same thread.
+3. Registering a callback on the future which is already completed will result in the callback being executed eventually (as implied by 1).
+Furthermore, the callback may even be executed synchronously on the same thread that registered the callback if this does not cancel progress of that thread.

 4. In the event that multiple callbacks are registered on the future, the order in which they are executed is not defined.
 In fact, the